Is Murfreesboro a Good Place to Live?

-Located in Rutherford County, Tennessee, the Murfreesboro community is a 200-year-old city that is still growing.
-Murfreesboro has a population of about 146,900, representing just over 35% growth in the last decade.
+Located in Rutherford County, the city of Murfreesboro is 200 years old city and still growing.
+Murfreesboro has a population of about 160,000 people, representing just over 35% growth in the last decade.
 That makes it the 188th most-populated town in the country.
 However, because it's only about 34 miles away from the world-renowned city of Nashville, the metro area has a noteworthy character that may not be found in other rural areas.

-Considered the largest suburb of Nashville, Murfreesboro is also one of the fastest-growing cities in the country.
+Considered one of the best suburbs of Nashville, Murfreesboro is also one of the fastest-growing cities in the country.
 It's home to Middle Tennessee State University and several historical sites like the Stones River National Battlefield.
 Being part of the southern U.S., the area also benefits from a generally warm climate with multiple seasons.

 Table of Contents